hayj/WebBrowser/README.md

 	    "status": <a status from hjwebbrowser.browser.REQUEST_STATUS>,
 	}

-You can see all status in `webbrowser.browser.REQUEST_STATUS`.
+You can see all status in `hjwebbrowser.browser.REQUEST_STATUS`.

 You can set a proxy: